sirbread/sokowall/README.md

 # sokowall
-sokoba, played on your desktop wallpaper
+sokoban, played on your desktop wallpaper